 Before the LASIK procedure, your eyes will be anesthetized with eye drops and a speculum will be used to restrict eyelid movement.
 You will be instructed to fixate on a flashing red light with one eye, while the other eye is taped shut.

 During LASIK surgery, the surgeon will use a sophisticated laser to create a thin flap.
 This bladeless technique is accurate and painless.
 Once the flap is lifted a second laser, the fastest most precise laser in North America, will be used by the surgeon to reshape the corneal surface.
 Lastly, the flap is then carefully repositioned and given sufficient time to adhere.

-Dr. Martin, Dr. Adi, and Dr. Macedo (our LASIK specialists) invite you to make an appointment for a free evaluation of your eyes.
+Our LASIK specialists, Dr. Martin, Dr. Adi and Dr. Flanders, invite you to make an appointment for a free evaluation of your eyes.
 The exam is without obligation and is offered as a free service to prospective laser surgery candidates.
 You can count on meeting your surgeon, being carefully evaluated, and having all of your questions and concerns addressed.
 We will also educate you about the latest developments in Custom LASIK surgery and let you know all of your options.

-We look forward to meeting with you and evaluating whether laser vision correction would be a good choice for you.
+We look forward to meeting with you and evaluating whether laser eye surgery would be a good choice for you.
 To schedule a free LASIK consultation, please call our office at (301) 657-5700.
-Thank you for contacting Washington Eye Physicians & Surgeons.

 The LASIK procedure allows for correction of low to extreme degrees of myopia, and low to moderate degrees of hyperopia and astigmatism.
 Because of its many advantages, LASIK is our procedure of choice in most cases, even for lower prescriptions.